Academic Advising

 Four-Year Plans and Degree Planning

 4-year plans for many of the majors can be found on the program’s page in the catalog (along with an overview of the program, degree requirements, and contact information for the department).
-You can also find 4-year plans on the websites linked below.
+You can also find 4-year plans on the college websites linked below.
 If you are unsure of which college/school your major is in, check the Majors at Mason handout.

 Carter School for Peace and Conflict Resolution